pytorch/pytorch/docs/source/backends.rst

 .. attribute::  torch.backends.cuda.matmul.allow_tf32

-    A :class:`bool` that controls whether TensorFloat-32 tensor cores are allowed for the computation of matrix multiplications.
-TensorFloat-32 tensor cores is a new technology available on Ampere or newer GPUs that allows speeding up certain computations at the cost of precision.
+    A :class:`bool` that controls whether TensorFloat-32 tensor cores may be used in matrix multiplications on Ampere or newer GPUs.
+See :ref:`tf32_on_ampere`.

-    See :ref:`tf32_on_ampere` for more information.

 .. attribute::  torch.backends.cuda.cufft_plan_cache